-From the north: Take I-25 south to exit 97A (Central Ave. exit).
-Head north one block to Northern Ave.
-Turn left on Northern Ave, then right on Beulah Ave and go four blocks to the fairgrounds.
+Traveling from the North: Take I-25 South to Exit 97A (Central Avenue Exit).
+Go north one block to Northern Avenue.
+Turn left on Northern Avenue to Beulah Avenue.
+Turn right on Beulah Avenue and go four blocks to the Fairgrounds.

-From the south: Take I-25 north to exit 97A (Central Ave. exit).
-Head north one block to Northern Ave.
-Turn left on Northern Ave, then right on Beulah Ave and go four blocks to the fairgrounds.
+Traveling from the South: Take I-25 North to Exit 97A (Central Avenue Exit).
+Go north one block to Northern Avenue.
+Turn left on Northern Avenue to Beulah Avenue.
+Turn right on Beulah Avenue and go four blocks to the Fairgrounds.

-From the west: Take Highway 50 east to Pueblo Blvd.
-Turn right on Pueblo Blvd., then make a left on Thatcher Ave.
-Make a right on Prairie Ave. and go four blocks to the fairgrounds.
+Traveling from the West: Take Highway 50 East to Pueblo Boulevard.
+Turn right on Pueblo Boulevard to Thatcher Avenue.
+Turn left on Thatcher Avenue to Prairie Avenue.
+Turn right on Prairie Avenue and go four blocks to the Fairgrounds.

-From the east: Take Highway 50 west to 4th St. Head west on 4th St. 4th becomes Lincoln St., then Thatcher Ave.
-Stay on Thatcher Ave., then make a left on Prairie Ave and go four blocks to the fairgrounds.
+Traveling from the East: Take Highway 50 West to 4th Street.
+On 4th Street, go west.
+Be aware that 4th Street becomes Lincoln Street then becomes Thatcher Avenue.
+Stay on Thatcher Avenue to Prairie Avenue.
+Turn left on Prairie Avenue and go four blocks to the Fairgrounds.

 We at RVshare are thrilled to help people explore the amazing outdoors or to discover new towns and states and learn about all that happens there.
 Whether this is your first trip to Colorado, or you’re a native, attending the State Fair is a wonderful way to learn more about the Centennial State and its offerings, to have a blast riding carnival rides, and to experience a good ol’ Colorado rodeo.
 Visiting the fair in an RV is a great way to experience the event stress-free, with your own shower and bed nearby, and with the ability to make and bring food along.
 Regardless of whether you visit the fair in an RV rental from us or make other arrangements, we’d love to see pictures of your experience!
 Send us photos at [email protected], and tag us on social media to share your visit.
 Your trip could be featured on our blog or social media!